 Easingwold Bridge Club meets on Tuesday evenings throughout the year, starting at 7.00pm.
 Easingwold is 15 miles from York, just off the A19 trunk road.
 We meet at the Galtres Centre, off the main Market Square.

-We have a total of 42 members and on average we have five or six tables.
+We have a total of 27 members and on average four tables.
 Non-members with partners are always welcome without pre-arrangement – just turn up on the night.
 Club membership is £5 per annum & the weekly table money £1.50 (non-members charged £2).
 The club is affiliated to the EBU.
 For further information please ring (01347) 821762.

 07792 679322View Profile